jackhaywood983-rgb/SociaSpark/README.md

 # SocialSpark
 This app was created to make initiating social interactions more simple.

-clean and simple UI, Error handling.
+Clean and simple UI, Error handling.

-used Kotlin,Android Studio,XML,GitHub.
+Used Kotlin,Android Studio,XML,GitHub.

 Installation: Clone the repository, open in Android Studio, Run the app.